Ralph Ennis currently serves as a commander in the the Homeland Security Bureau.

-Commander Ennis has over 22 years of police service at the Metropolitan Police Department.
-Beginning his career first as a recruit officer in 1994, he quickly rose through the ranks, achieving the rank of Sergeant in 1999 and Lieutenant in 2001, and Captain in January 2007.
-He was appointed as Chief Lanier’s Chief of Staff in 2007 and promoted to the rank of Inspector, then Commander.
-In his role as Commander, he was responsible for the Tactical Information and Intelligence Division where he oversaw criminal intelligence, the Joint Terrorism Task Force, and MPD’s CCTV and Shotspotter programs, the Command Information Center, and the Joint Operations Command Center.
+Ralph Ennis began his with the Metropolitan Police Department as a recruit officer in 1994.
+He quickly rose through the ranks, achieving the rank of sergeant in 1999 and lieutenant in 2001, and captain in January 2007.
+He was appointed as Chief Lanier’s chief of staff in 2007 and promoted to the rank of inspector, then commander.
+In his role as commander, he was responsible for the Tactical Information and Intelligence Division where he oversaw criminal intelligence, the Joint Terrorism Task Force, and MPD’s CCTV and Shotspotter programs, the Command Information Center, and the Joint Operations Command Center.
 Commander Ennis served in the Executive Office of the Chief of Police where he served under Chief Lanier’s direction until her departure in September of 2016.
 Commander Ralph Ennis oversaw the establishment of the Tactical Information Division, a new division of the department tasked with overseeing all IT functions for the agency.

 He holds numerous certifications in Chemical, Biological, Radiological, Nuclear, and Explosive response and is a credentialed member of the National Capital Region Type III incident Management Team.
 Commander Ennis is a veteran of the United States Air Force where he was a Security Police Officer with a specialty in law enforcement.
 He served in the Pacific Theater.